Goldenberg Lauricella PLLC

 Transvaginal Mesh

-If you or a loved one has suffered an injury due to a vaginal mesh implant, contact the medical device lawyers at Goldenberg Lauricella for a free vaginal mesh lawsuit consultation.
+If you or a loved one has suffered an injury due to a vaginal mesh implant, contact the defective medical device lawyers at Goldenberg Lauricella for a free vaginal mesh lawsuit consultation.
 We are currently accepting cases nationwide.

 Women across the country have suffered painful and severe complications stemming from vaginal mesh implants.
 As a result of these serious complications, the FDA has strengthened regulations regarding certain transvaginal mesh products and more than 100,000 lawsuits have been filed against transvaginal mesh manufacturers.